Community Supported Agriculture (CSA)

 Community Supported Agriculture (CSA) is a relationship between our farm and you as our customer.
 Rather than simply purchasing food, our customers become “members” of this CSA farm who receive a portion of the farm’s harvest.

-Our CSA runs for 18 weeks, from the first week of June until October.
-Members are responsible for showing up at Sanborn Mills Farm, last barn on the right at the very end of Ring Road, Loudon, NH each week to pick up your share of freshly harvested produce.
-You will generally receive ½ bushel (equivalent to one full brown paper grocery bag) or ¼ bushel (equivalent to ½ of a brown paper grocery bag) of vegetables each week, depending on which share you sign up for.
+Our CSA runs for 18 weeks from June to October.
+Members are responsible for showing up at the barn at the very end of Sanborn Road, Loudon, NH each week to pick up your share of freshly harvested produce.
+You will receive ¼ bushel (equivalent to ½ of a brown paper grocery bag) of vegetables each week.

 Growing Practices